Johngoldade/Portfolio-with-React/README.md

 ## Installation

-To view the project, click this link to redirect to the webpage.
+To view the project, click this [link](https://johngoldadeportfolio.netlify.app/) to navigate to the webpage.

 ## Usage

-To use the project, follow these steps...
+Once you've successfully navigated to the webpage, feel free to poke around and see what you can learn about me and my work!

+To get you started, here is a quick tutorial on the features you'll see.

+When the page loads,

+## Credits

 ## License